NamakeKuma/dotfiles/README.md

 ---

+## 🌍 Environment Variables

+Environment variables are stored in the `environment` file.

+📝 *I typically place them at `/etc/environment`, but you can put them wherever works best for your setup!*

+---

 ## ⚠️ Important Notes

 > **Warning**: Replacing system configurations can potentially break your desktop environment or applications.
 Always maintain backups of your original configurations.